Aleksei Balabanov

 Aleksei Oktyabrinovich Balabanov (Алeксeй Oктябpинoвич Балабанoв; 25 February 1959 – 18 May 2013) was a Russian filmmaker.
-A member of European Film Academy, he started from creating mostly arthouse pictures and music videos but gained significant mainstream popularity in action crime drama movies Brother (1997) and Brother 2 (2000), both of which starred Sergei Bodrov, Jr. Later, Balabanov directed the films Cargo 200 (2007), Morphine (2008), and A Stoker (2010), which also received critical recognition.
+A member of the European Film Academy, he began his career by creating mostly arthouse pictures and music videos but gained significant mainstream popularity in action crime drama movies Brother (1997) and Brother 2 (2000), both of which starred Sergei Bodrov, Jr. Later, Balabanov directed the films Cargo 200 (2007), Morphine (2008), and A Stoker (2010), which also received critical recognition.

 Life and career

-Aleksei Oktyabrinovich Balabanov was born on 25 February 1959, in Sverdlovsk (now Yekaterinburg).
+Balabanov was born on 25 February 1959, in Sverdlovsk (now Yekaterinburg).

-In 1981 Balabanov graduated from Translation Department of the Gorky Pedagogical University of Foreign Languages.
+In 1981, Balabanov graduated from the Translation Department of the Gorky Pedagogical University of Foreign Languages.
 He then served in the Soviet Army as an officer-interpreter.
-After his discharge, from 1983 to 1987 he worked as an assistant film director at Sverdlovsk Film Studio.
+After his discharge, he worked as an assistant film director at the Sverdlovsk Film Studio. from 1983 to 1987.
 Balabanov shot his first film in 1987, in the Urals.
-The script of the film was written overnight.
+The script of the film was written over the course of one night.
 This low-budget work was filmed in a restaurant.
-Later Balabanov studied at the experimental workshop "Auteur Cinema" (Russian: Авторское кино) of the High Courses for Scriptwriters and Film Directors, graduating in 1990.
+Later, Balabanov studied at the experimental workshop "Auteur Cinema" (Russian: Авторское кино) at High Courses for Scriptwriters and Film Directors, graduating in 1990.

-Starting from 1990 Balabanov lived and worked in St. Petersburg.
+Balabanov lived and worked in St. Petersburg From 1990.

-In 1991 Balabanov directed his feature film debut Happy Days based on the works by Samuel Beckett.
+In 1991, Balabanov directed his feature film debut Happy Days based on the works of Samuel Beckett.
 It was screened at the Cannes Film Festival in 1994.
-In 1994 Balabanov together with Sergey Selyanov and Viktor Sergeyev founded the production company CTV.
-The same year he directed the Franz Kafka adaptation The Castle.
+In 1994, Balabanov, together with Sergey Selyanov and Viktor Sergeyev, founded the production company CTV.
+That same year, he directed an adaptation of Franz Kafka's The Castle.

-His next film, crime drama Brother (1997) about a contract killer, was a great box-office and critical success.
-The film featured music by the band Nautilus Pompilus for which Balabanov directed several music videos prior.
+His next film, Brother (1997), a crime drama about a contract killer, was a box-office and critical success.
+The film featured music by the band Nautilus Pompilus for which Balabanov had previously directed several music videos.
 It was screened at the Cannes Film Festival in 1997.
 It was a breakthrough film for Balabanov and the lead actor Sergei Bodrov Jr., making them instantly known throughout Russia.
 The success of the movie led to the creation of the sequel, Brother 2, also directed by Balabanov and starring Bodrov.
 The film is set in Chicago.

 He directed Of Freaks and Men in 1998 about the emerging pornography business in turn-of-the-century Imperial Russia.
 The film premiered at the Directors' Fortnight of 1998 Cannes Film Festival.

 Dead Man's Bluff (2005) was Balabanov's first foray into dark comedy.

-Cargo 200 (2007), partially based on Faulkner's novel Sanctuary, proved to be controversial among critics and audiences due to the graphic display of violence in the film.
+Cargo 200 (2007), partially based on Faulkner's novel Sanctuary, was controversial among critics and audiences because of the graphic display of violence in the film.
 Cannes Film Festival programmer Joël Chapron likened the picture to a "snuff film" at the Sochi Film Festival premiere.

-Balabanov's last completed film was Me Too which was screened at the Venice Film Festival in 2012.
+Balabanov's last completed film was Me Too, which was screened at the Venice Film Festival in 2012.